anuragh706/Bayesian-Classifier/README.md

 # Bayesian-Classifier
-Consists of a classifier for pattern recognition
+Consists of a classifier for character recognition